vertigis/workflow-activities-fme/CONTRIBUTING.md

 ## Pull request guidelines

 This project uses [semantic-release](https://github.com/semantic-release/semantic-release) to automate the versioning and deployment of this repository. **The version used during release is determined based on the title of the merged pull request.
-The title should follow the [Conventional Commits standard](https://www.conventionalcommits.org/).**
+The title must follow the [Conventional Commits standard](https://www.conventionalcommits.org/).**